2 Days Machu Picchu Tour by Car.

 • Guided tour: A professional guide will accompany you during your visit at Machu Picchu, providing valuable insights and information.

-• Accommodation: Spend a night at a hostel in Aguas Calientes, where you can rest up for the next day's adventure.
+• Accommodation: Stay overnight at a cozy hostel in Aguas Calientes, giving you a comfortable rest before your next day’s adventure.

 Excludes